LearnPolkadot/DOTspot_posts/README.md

 7. Now your ready to write your article starting anywhere after line 21---.

    - Articles use the markdown language format.
-   - A markdown language cheat sheet can be _(CTRL+click on Windows and Linux or CMD+click on MacOS)_ [found here](https://www.markdownguide.org/cheat-sheet/).
+   - A markdown language cheat sheet can be [found here](https://www.markdownguide.org/cheat-sheet/).
-	- If your have a favorite _(CTRL+click on Windows and Linux or CMD+click on MacOS)_ [Markdown file editor](https://typora.io/) you can create your article and past the code after line 21 ---
+   - If your have a favorite [Markdown file editor](https://typora.io/) you can create your article and past the code after line 21 ---
 8. Once you are ready to submit your article we will PULL the article back to the main Learn Polkadot Posts repo.
    - Scroll to the bottom of the GitHub page your creating your new file and click Propose new file
    - Feel free to add any description you see fit... ie: article is being crated in the Acala folder but should show up under Acala, Bitfrost, and Chainlink